-To, The Members SAI LIFE SCIENCES LIMITED, PLOT NO. DS-7, IKP KNOWLEDGE PARK, TURKAPALLY SHAMEERPET MANDAL, MEDCHAL, HYDERABAD, TELANGANA- 500078
+To, The Members SAI LIFE SCIENCES LIMITED, Plot No. Ds-7, IKP Knowledge Park, Turkapally Shameerpet Mandal, Medchal, Hyderabad, Telangana- 500078

-I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by SAI LIFE SCIENCES LIMITED bearing CIN: U24110TG1999PLC030970 (hereinafter called "the Company").
+I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by SAI LIFE SCIENCESLIMITED bearing CIN:U24110TG1999PLC030970 (hereinafter called "the Company").

-Secretarial audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/ statutory compliances and expressing my opinion thereon.
+The secretarial audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/ statutory compliances and expressing my opinion thereon.

-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided and declarations made by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has during the audit period covering the financial year ended on 31st March, 2022, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided and declarations made by the Company, its officers, agents, and authorized representatives during the conduct of Secretarial audit, I hereby report that in my opinion, the Company has during the audit period covering the financial year ended on 31st March 2023, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31stMarch,2022 and made available to me, according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31stMarch2023 and made available to me, according to the provisions of: